-So, DO NOT use solvents or any other strong chemical like bleach or acids on Silestone, Cambria, Zodiac or any brand of quartz countertops.
-Many chemicals will permanently damage quartz counter tops.
+So, DO NOT use solvents or any other strong chemical like bleach or acids on Silestone, Cambria, Zodiac, HanStone, or any brand of quartz countertops.
+Many chemicals will permanently damage quartz countertops.
+You may try

 using 0000 grade steel wool pad, but go lightly.
 It should not scratch at all, but again this is a man-made product, so options for repair/cleaning are more limited than with granite or natural stone countertops.But first

 , I'd contact the manufacturer and see what they recommend for removing a sealer.